awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 ![](../images/sdk-manual/swift_add_package.png)

-Enter the Clickstream Library for Swift GitHub repo URL (`https://github.com/awslabs/clickstream-swift`) into the search bar, You'll see the Clickstream Library for Swift repository rules for which version of Clickstream you want Swift Package Manager to install.
-Choose **Up to Next Major Version**, then click **Add Package**, make the Clickstream product checked as default, and click **Add Package** again.
+1. Enter the Clickstream Library for Swift GitHub repository URL (`https://github.com/awslabs/clickstream-swift`) in the search bar.
+2. Check the rules for the version of the SDK that you want Swift Package Manager to install, it is recommended to choose **Up to Next Major Version**, then click **Add Package**.
+3. Keep the Clickstream product checked as default.
+4. Choose **Add Package** again to finish the package installation.

 ![](../images/sdk-manual/swift_add_package_url.png)

 ### 2.Parameter configuration

-Download your `amplifyconfiguration.json` file from your Clickstream solution control plane, and paste it to your project root folder:
+Download your `amplifyconfiguration.json` file from your Clickstream solution web console, and paste it to your project root folder:

 ![](../images/sdk-manual/swift_add_amplify_config_json_file.png)